-Brandnameitis: The Lack of Coherence in Brand Naming
+Brandnameitis: The Lack of Coherence in Brand Names

 Brand names?
 It would be easy if all drugs fit into categories named after the seven dwarves (Sleepy, Sneezy, Dopey, Happy…etc.).
 Unfortunately, the brand naming strategy of new drugs is well short of a fairytale process.

 Drugs, regardless of prescription or over-the-counter status, lack a coherent brand-naming standard.
 The seemingly random production of brand names for drugs not only prevents consumer (and physician) efficacy.
-But, also obstructs many helpful drugs from the view of the target market.
+But it also obstructs many helpful drugs from the view of the target market.